By: Mirine Richey, MPH, IBCLC

 If expressing breast milk with a pump, the mother should wash her hands before touching any pump or bottle parts and follow strict guidelines for keeping the pump clean after each use.
 This includes wiping the outside of the pump with a disinfectant wipe as both of these viruses can live on plastic for a day or two.
 This is especially important for a mom who travels with her pump or uses her pump in a public place.
 Although most cases of flu and coronavirus are not spread by touching surfaces, taking these extra precautions can lower your risk of having a virus on the outside of your pump, then touching it and touching your eyes, nose, mouth or baby’s eyes, nose or mouth.

-If you have fever or respiratory symptoms and do not have a face mask, consider having someone who is well feed the expressed breast milk to the infant.
+If you have fever or respiratory symptoms and do not have a face mask, consider having someone who’ll feed the expressed breast milk to the infant.

 Preparation tips, for community illnesses and other disasters: